CharlesLove/dsda-doom/README.md

-# dsda-doom v0.19.7
+# dsda-doom with LOVE
-This is a fork of prboom+ with extra tooling for demo recording and playback, with a focus on speedrunning.
+This is my personal fork of dsda-doom.
+It's kept relatively up to date with the original.

+### My Additions
+- The -pistolstart parameter has been ported from prboom+ um
+- When extended hud is enabled, the current map name is displayed as well.
+(There is clipping in Hexen and Heretic)

 ### Patch Notes
 - [v0.19](./patch_notes/v0.19.md)